PitchforkAssistant/devvit-flood-assistant/redditWiki.md

 ### Ignore Auto-Removed Posts

-If this is enabled, posts that are removed within 60 seconds of posting will not count towards the quota.
-This also means that posts that are removed for exceeding the quota will not further add to the quota.
+If this is enabled, posts that are removed within 60 seconds of posting will not count towards the quota, nor will removals done by AutoModerator.
+Posts that are automatically removed by this app never count towards the quota.

-If this is disabled, all posts will count towards the quota, even if they are removed as soon as they are posted for any reason.
+If this is disabled, all failed posts will count towards the quota, even if they are removed as soon as they are posted for any reason.

 ### Ignore Removed Posts

 If this is enabled, posts that are removed by moderators will not count towards the quota.
-This also effectively enables the "Ignore Auto-Removed Posts" setting.
+This effectively also enables the "Ignore Auto-Removed Posts" setting.

-Posts are readded to the quota if they are approved after being removed and still fall within the quota period.
+Posts that are removed and then reapproved will still count towards the quota.

 ### Ignore Deleted Posts

 If this is enabled, posts that are deleted by the author will not count towards the quota.

-If "Ignore Removed Posts" is disabled, posts that are removed by moderators and later deleted by the author will still count towards the quota.
+Please note that deleted posts will still count towards the quota if they were removed by the moderators before being deleted.

 ## Removal Settings